AP-Skill-Development-Corporation/Crud/CRUD.md

 </html>
 ```

-This page for confirmation message, if the user really want to delete just click on delete it's get deleted and redirect to details page again and if the user click on cancel just redirect back to details page.
+This page for confirmation message, when you click the delete button in a app object, the object will be deleted from the database. and redirect to details page again and if the user click on cancel just redirect back to details page.

 **`msg.html`**
 ```